Archive for the ‘Judgement’ Category

 *

-Plato’s Symposium: Agathon’s encomium on Love [location 29229].
+Plato’s Symposium: Agathon’s encomium on Eros.

 *

 Love’s grace suggests a continuation of learning.
 As David raised the shades (allowing the sun’s rays to stream into our living room), he hummed: “Be it ever so humble, there’s no place like home.”
 In response I: “How precious did that grace appear, the hour I first believed.”
-David continued:
+We continued:

 • Life is soaked in uncertainty.